Learning Goals and Success Criteria- link with Term planner, but are more important as all the assessment will draw from these goals and criteria

 STUDENTS - read this.

 This unit introduces the mole, which is always confusing for some students.
 The primary reason chemists use moles is because we cannot count atoms (since they are way too small).
-So all chemists can do is measure atoms... say measure out 5 gms of aluminium... or 200 millilitre of ethanol liquid, or say 2 litres of oxygen gas.
-Our problem in Chemistry is that we have no idea how many atoms of aluminium are in 5 grams, or how many oxygen atoms are in 2 litres of oxygen gas.
-This is a real problem as knowing how many atoms is important, because balanced chemical equations involve numbers of atoms (not masses or volumes).
+So all chemists can do is measure atoms... say measure out 5 gms of aluminium... or 200 millilitre of ethanol (a liquid), or say 2 litres of oxygen (a gas).
+Our problem in Chemistry is that we have no idea how many atoms of aluminium are in 5 grams of it, or how many ethanol molecules are in 200 mL of ethanol.
+This is a major problem for one very important reason.
+Chemical equations are used to represent chemical reactions, and these chemcial equations involve numbers of atoms, NOT masses or volumes.
 So we can't use the 5 g of Aluminium in a balanced equation, we have to know the number of atoms to understand balanced equation.

-Moles is the way chemists figure out an actual number of atoms.
-This is very important because moles helps us connect the practical chemistry of weighing masses or measuring volume, to the theoretical chemistry of balanced equations.
-Once students get this reasoning about why we need moles, it is simply a matter of learning the simple maths tricks of converting between masses and volume to moles, and vice versa.
+Moles is the way chemists figure out an actual number of atoms from the mass or volume.
+This is super important because moles helps us connect the practical chemistry of weighing masses (or measuring volume), to the theoretical chemistry of balanced equations.
+Once students get this reasoning about why we need moles, it is simply a matter of learning the math relationships connecting masses and volume to moles, and vice versa.

 The mole - a series of videos - Excellent...
 Slow... methodical...
 Simple.
 By Tyler DeWitt.
 A collection of 11 videos (Show videos 1 and 2 to intro the idea of moles, videos 5,6,8 are good but optional, useful support students who have difficulty with the math)